phalcon-orphanage/docs/en/reference/models.rst

         public function setName($name)
         {
-            //The name is too short?
+            // The name is too short?
             if (strlen($name) < 10) {
                 throw new \InvalidArgumentException('The name is too short');
             }